-Examples of good practice Examples of poor practice • A large retail firm complements • The firm fails to take adequate its other efforts to spot potential measures to understand the risk money laundering by using an associated with the business automated system to monitor relationship and is therefore transactions. unable to conduct meaningful • Where a firm uses automated monitoring. transaction monitoring systems, • The MLRO can provide little it understands their capabilities evidence that unusual and limitations . transactions are brought to their • Small firms are able to apply attention. credible manual procedures to Staff always accept a scrutinise customers' behaviour. customer's explanation for • The ' rules' underpinning unusual transactions at face monitoring systems are value and do not probe further. understood by the relevant staff • The firm does not take riskand updated to reflect new sensitive measures to ensure and updated to fellect new sensitive measures to ensure
+- The firm fails to take adequate measures to understand the risk associated with the business relationship and is therefore unable to conduct meaningful monitoring. - The MLRO can provide little evidence that unusual transactions are brought to their attention. - Staff always accept a customer's explanation for unusual transactions at face value and do not probe further. - The firm does not take risk-sensitive measures to ensure CDD information is up to date.
+This is a breach of the ML Regulations.